 The owner later learns that the lab charged him more than the actual cost of performing the tests.
 The owner sued the lab under the False Claims Act because the lab failed to disclose that it was charging him more than the actual costs of performing the tests.

 In another example, a contractor is hired to install new plumbing at a school.
 The contractor replaced old pipes with newer ones made of PVC piping.
 The contractor fails to notify the school district that the new lines are more susceptible to corrosion than the original pipes.
 As a result, the school district suffers millions of dollars in damages.
+Reporting lab fraud is crucial as it not only safeguards patients from erroneous diagnoses but also contributes to maintaining the standards of healthcare services, ultimately fostering trust in the medical community.

 If you suspect someone may be engaged in environmental fraud, contact The Whistleblower Advocates immediately for a free consultation.
 The Whistleblower Advocates will give you a free case evaluation to see if they can help you uncover fraudulent activity while keeping your potential case safe and confidential.
 The Whistleblower Advocates also offer free consultations for Environmental Fraud cases and all other types of whistleblower lawsuits - so call now!
 For more information, you can contact The Whistleblower Advocates.